fabferri/zone/wpf-ball-to-ball-collision/README.md

 - verify that the ellipse does not intersect the edges of canvas.
 If the ellipse oversteps the boundary of canvas, it is applied an inversion of the velocity component orthogonal to the edge, see the below:

 [![9]][9]
-<p style="text-align: center;">sketch 9: inversion of velocity component orthogonal at the edge of canvas</p>
+<p align="center">sketch 9: inversion of velocity component orthogonal at the edge of canvas</p>

 Inside the main loop of the **RenderFrame()** method exists a further loop which makes two cascade  checks:
 - First check runs through the **colliding()** method, to establish if the specific ball doesn’t intercept with any others.